WebDevBooster/gpt-exporter/README.md

 The ChatGPT website also gives you an option to download all your conversations.
 But they bunch it together into one single file and format it in a way that makes the whole thing almost useless.
 GPT Exporter makes this "backup" super useful.
 Just the great search functionality of Obsidian makes these downloaded conversations a thousand times more useful than the crappy search you get on the ChatGPT website.

-Plus, despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads is almost 4 times smaller than the one giant (almost unusable) file the ChatGPT website gives you with their export.
+Plus, despite the added frontmatter, the combined size of all `.md` files GPT Exporter downloads tends to be 3-4 times smaller than the one giant (almost unusable) file the ChatGPT website gives you with their export.
+(Because the GPT Exporter ignores all the useless crap.)

 ## Installation